How to Save a Webpage as a PDF File on Mac and Windows

 Like Mozilla, Apple uses its own bespoke engine to run its browser, and with it comes some slight differences compared to the other options.
 In our tests, Safari produced the most accurate PDF documents, but lacks features such as custom page printing selection.

-Soda PDF is a free online tool which allows you to convert webpages to PDF, as well as many other features.
+Soda PDF is a free online tool that allows you to convert webpages to PDF, as well as many other features.
 In our tests, it proved more accurate than most other browsers, but failed to load several images from the webpage.

 Web browsers and online tools are easy to use and offer a range of basic editing features.
 However, for a more powerful webpage to PDF conversion tool, IronPDF offers flexibility that cannot be matched.